Brown Bluff

 Brown Bluff is a basalt tuya on the Tabarin Peninsula of northern Antarctica.
 It formed in the last 1 million years as a result of subglacial eruptions within an englacial lake.
 The volcano's original diameter is thought to have been about 12–15 km and was probably formed by a single vent.
 Brown Bluff is divided into four stages: pillow volcano, tuff cone, slope failure, and hyaloclastite delta; and into five structural units.

 The volcano gets its name from its steep slopes and brown-to-black hyaloclastite.
-It was applied by the Falklands Islands Dependencies Survey following their survey in 1946.
+It was applied by the Falkland Islands Dependencies Survey following their survey in 1946.

 Environment

 Topography

 Brown Bluff has a 1.5 km cobble and ash beach rising increasingly steeply towards towering red-brown tuff cliffs embedded with bombs and tephra.
 The cliffs are heavily eroded, resulting in loose scree and rock falls on higher slopes, and large, wind-eroded boulders on the beach.
 Permanent ice and tidewater glaciers surround the site to the north and south, occasionally filling the beach with brash ice.